$0 Northwest Territories Adoption Quick-Start Checklist

 HSS requires applicants to write a detailed autobiography covering:

-This is not a short document.
-It is typically 10 to 20 pages and serves as the foundation of the home study assessment.
+This is a detailed document and serves as the foundation of the home study assessment.
 Invest time in it.
 Vague or superficial autobiographies lead to more follow-up interviews; thorough ones move the process forward.

 Step 10: The Cultural Connection Plan (Indigenous Adoptions)

-If you are adopting or may adopt an Indigenous child — which includes the majority of children in the NWT departmental system — you must develop a Cultural Support Plan under Standard 9.5.
+If you are a non-Indigenous family adopting an Indigenous child, you must develop a Cultural Support Plan under Standard 9.5.
 This plan documents:

 This plan must be specific, not aspirational.
 "We will respect their culture" is not sufficient.
 Named commitments — identified community members, specific communities, realistic schedules — are what HSS is looking for.